vvlooking/dissertation/README.md

 **Script:** step4.03.Rmd
 <br/>
 <br/>
-**Description:** Following the Chi-square tests, we conducted a stepwise logistic regression analysis (Table 7) to identify which content characteristics were most strongly associated with ephemerality.
+**Description:** Following the Chi-square tests, a stepwise logistic regression analysis was conducted to identify which content characteristics were most strongly associated with ephemerality.
 The dependent variable was ephemerality, while independent variables included binary indicators of specific content characteristics derived from our codebook.
-We used a bidirectional stepwise selection procedure based on Akaike Information Criterion (AIC) to iteratively add or remove predictors, optimizing model fit.
+A bidirectional stepwise selection procedure based on Akaike Information Criterion (AIC) was selected to iteratively add or remove predictors, optimizing model fit.
 The final model included only those variables that contributed significantly to explaining variation in ephemerality.
-For each retained predictor, we reported estimated coefficients, standard errors, z-values, p-values, odds ratios, and 95% confidence intervals.
 <br/>
 <br/>
 ## Step 5: Association between Key Content Characteristics and Ephemerality while Factoring in User Engagement _(to determine if user engagement is a confounding variable)_